naturale0/naturale0.github.io/about.md

 ## About the Blog

 *De Novo* is a word frequently used in Biology, which means "of new", or "from the beginning" in Latin.
 This blog is a journal written by a student who wants to make a living by studying and doing research.
 Contents are mostly about some interesting or important ideas I encountered while studying and doing research.
-This is my attempt to build up and organize new (and hopefully meaningful) knowledge from scratch.
+This is my attempt to build up and organize new (and hopefully meaningful) knowledge.